Brycenjwill/data_structure_tutorials/2-linked_lists.md

 #Within the LinkedList class. . .

 def remove(self, value):
-    """
-    Remove the first node that contains 'value'.
-    """

     current = self.head

     # Loop until we have reached the end (None)